SimonCropp/MarkdownSnippets/readme.source.md

 // endcode
 ```

-Named C# regions will be picked up, with the name of the region is used as the key.
+Named C# regions will also be picked up, with the name of the region is used as the key.

 ## Using Snippets